ryngray/ryngray.github.io/shag.md

 layout: no-header
 ---

+#Shaggerday

 Join us for Shaggerday!

-Shaggerday at the Dragon House
+Saturday, January 3rd, Dragon House

 Don't know the addresses, don't worry!
 Message or talk to Brian or Ryn in person or fill out this form: [google form link](https://forms.gle/7ip7BvShTwtHRH7c6)

-# Shaggerday
+# Lessons

-Saturday, January 3rd, Dragon House

 We will have a shag lesson 12-1pm.
 This will be an introductory lesson to get you going!

+Lesson will be taught by Emily and Wyllow (ABQ/Santa Fe)

+# Dance

 Open dancing from 1-3pm or as long as people are around

+Music will be good for shag, lindy, or bal, but will focus on shaggable music

 Feel free to come to whatever part of it makes sense to you!